Version: v2.4.0

 LEFT JOIN "account" ON "post"."author_id" = "account"."user_id" LEFT JOIN "album" ON "account"."user_id" = "album"."user_id"

-Multiple Conditions
+Multiple JOIN Conditions

 "[>]account" => [ "author_id" => "user_id", "album.user_id" => "user_id" ]

-LEFT JOIN "account" ON "account"."author_id" = "account"."user_id" AND "album"."user_id" = "account"."user_id"
+LEFT JOIN "account" ON "post"."author_id" = "account"."user_id" AND "album"."user_id" = "account"."user_id"

 "[>]comment" => [ "author_id" => "user_id", "AND" => [ "rate[>]" => 50 ] ]

-LEFT JOIN "comment" ON "account"."author_id" = "comment"."user_id" AND "rate" > 50
+LEFT JOIN "comment" ON "post"."author_id" = "comment"."user_id" AND "rate" > 50

-Join with Raw Object
+Join with a Raw Object

 "[>]account" => Medoo::raw("ON <post.author_id> = <account.user_id>")